droscy/avantfax/README.md

 It was developed with Object Oriented PHP and MySQL.
 This will allow administrators to use a browser to manage users, their permissions, fax lines, categories, etc; and will allow users on any platform to view and send faxes while on the local network or away from the office.

-AvantFAX was written by David D. Mimms, Jr. `david(at)avantfax.com`
+AvantFAX was written by David D. Mimms, Jr. `david(at)avantfax.com`.
+Many other contributors are listed in `CONTRIBUTORS.txt` file.

 This software is licensed under the terms of the GNU General Public License, version 2 (see [http://www.fsf.org/licenses/gpl.html](http://www.fsf.org/licenses/gpl.html)).
 Derivative works and later versions of the code will also be considered free software licensed under the same terms.